mohsinrony/mohsinrony/README.md

 - :seedling: Exploring Technical Code Writing.

-- :zap: In my free time, I listen to audio books related to self-help and travel around.
+- :zap: In my free time, I listen to audio books related to self-help and travel around as often as I get a chance.

 ---